Love Island line up: Meet the contestants and couples of the 2023 summer edition

 Catherine said she can “chat your ears off” and is “always smiling, always happy, always laughing”.

-She wants to emphasise that her teeth are real, and not veneers, and that she has two degrees – and undergrad in Psychology and Sociology and a masters in Real Estate.
+She wants to emphasise that her teeth are real, and not veneers, and that she has two degrees – an undergrad in Psychology and Sociology and a master’s in Real Estate.

 Mehdi Edno